gerelef/pstow/README.md

 We have successfully un-ignored our .*rc files! \
 Keep in mind, is that since the file is read top-to-bottom, \
 and the evaluations are being done on a line-by-line basis, \
-if you write the un-ignore line before the ignore declaration, the file won't be unignored.
+if you write the un-ignore line before the ignore declaration, the file won't be unignored. \
 The following step is to move them to the root dotfile directory.

-Typically, people recommend a bare git repo, but that couples the dotfile structure to the filesystem structure.
+Typically, people recommend a bare git repo, but that couples the dotfile structure to the filesystem structure. \
-This makes things coupled, and difficult to keep track of; most people end up with endless nestings, when they just want a couple of files, 3 or 4 paths deeper, or a file one level up.
+This makes things coupled, and difficult to keep track of; \
+most people end up with endless nestings, when they just want a couple of files, 3 or 4 paths deeper, or a file one level up.

-We're going to learn about redirects, also referred at as virtual files.
+To deal with this common issue, we're going to learn about redirects, also referred to as virtual files. \
-Let's start by adding a redirect section!
+Let's start by adding a redirect section! \
 Update your .stowconfig so that it looks like this & rerun as usual:
 ```stowconfig
 *.md
 .git/